A Multi-Actor, Multi-Method Panel Study on Solidarity in Family Relationships

 The Netherlands Kinship Panel Study is the Dutch participant in the Generations and Gender Programme (GGP).
 The GGP is a system of nationally comparative surveys and contextual databases, which aims at improving the knowledge base for policy making in countries of the United Nations Economic Commission for Europe (UNECE)

 The Netherlands Interdisciplinary Demographic Institute (NIDI), Utrecht University (UU), the Erasmus University Rotterdam, and the University of Amsterdam are participating in the development of a large-scale database on Dutch families: the Netherlands Kinship Panel Study (NKPS).
 The NKPS received an investment grant from the Dutch national research foundation (NWO).
 The research questions revolve around the theme of solidarity, which is defined as 'feelings of mutual affinity in family relationships and how these are expressed in behavioural terms'.
-Three waves of an extensive face-to-face interview have been conducted (Wave 1 in 2002 - 2004, Wave 2 in 2006 – 2007, Wave 3 in 2010 – 2011).
+Four waves of an extensive face-to-face interview have been conducted (Wave 1 in 2002 - 2004, Wave 2 in 2006 – 2007, Wave 3 in 2010 – 2011, Wave 4 in 2014).

 The NKPS has four special features that make it highly innovative: